sintefmath/tinia/tutorials/tutorial3/tutorial3.md

 Finally we write the [stateElementModified](@ref tinia::model::StateListener::stateElementModified)
 method.
-This method firsts gets the three scalars, then create the new boundingbox as a string and lastly updates the boundingbox to the model.
+This method firsts gets the three scalars, then create the new boundingbox as a string and lastly updates the boundingbox in the model.
 \snippet Tutorial3_Job.hpp stateelementmodified

 We store our listener in the [Tutorial3Job](@ref tinia::tutorial3::Tutorial3Job)